 White water rafting in Calabria

 Calabria in south Italy offers abundant water sports options.
 White water rafting is among the favorites.
-Rafting over the uneven waters of the Lao river is a thrilling experience.
+Rafting over the uneven waters of the Lao River is a thrilling experience.
 The downstream stretch can take from 1-5 hours, depending on the selected operator and route.
 The prices are affordable due to high competition among the operators in Calabria.
 Costs start at EUR 25 per person for 1 hour of ‘soft rafting’ and can go up to EUR 75 per person.
-With most operators, the price includes transport, the use of a wetsuit, life jacket, neoprene shoes, and helmet.
-Calabra has good air connectivity with Lamezia, Sant’Anna, and Reggio airports.
+For most operators, the price includes transport, a wetsuit, a life jacket, neoprene shoes, and a helmet.
+Calabria has good air connectivity with Lamezia, Sant’Anna, and Reggio airports.

 Snowboarding in Livigno

 Livigno is a mountain town nestled in the Italian Alps in the region of Lombardy.
 It is one of the cheapest places in Europe to enjoy snowboarding and one of the best in Italy.
 The town enjoys a long snowboarding season.
-There are large, open terrains and wide motorway run, making the place suitable for both beginners and intermediates.
-Visitors can certainly get their own snowboards and gear or rent these for as low as EUR 30 per day per person.
-Participants need to purchase a lift pass to use the ski lifts and cable cars.
+Large, open terrains and wide motorway runs make the place suitable for beginners and intermediates.
+Visitors can get their snowboards and gear or rent these for as low as EUR 30 per day per person.
+Participants must purchase a lift pass for the ski lifts and cable cars.
 A day-long lift pass costs EUR 50.
 The nearest major town is Milan.
 Tourists can reach Livigno by bus, train, or car.